 Students participating in lab and clinical experiences are responsible for adhering to universal blood and body substance precautions to prevent exposure to blood and body substances infected with bloodborne diseases.
 An exposure can be caused by the splattering of blood, body fluids, or other potentially infectious substances into the eyes, mouth, mucous membranes, or non-intact skin.
 An exposure can also be caused by a puncture from a contaminated needle or other sharp object.
-In the event of an exposure in the nursing lab, report the incident immediately to supervising faculty.
+In the event of an exposure in the nursing lab, students are required to report the incident immediately to supervising faculty.
 In the event of an exposure at a clinical agency, the exposure should be immediately reported to the clinical faculty, and the exposure policy of the clinical agency must be followed.
-Costs associated with exposure or injury that occurs while at clinical will be covered as outlined in the clinical contract.
+Costs associated with exposure or injury that occurs while at clinical will be covered as outlined in the clinical contract and CLC student intern policies.